-- There will be no increase in the Campus Alberta grant for each of 2015-16 to 2017-18. - Regulated tuition will increase annually by Alberta CPI (approximately 2 per cent per year) as confirmed by the ministry. - All non-regulated tuition will increase annually at rates closer to the higher education price index (approximately 3 to 5 per cent). - All mandatory non-instructional fees will increase by a minimum of Alberta CPI. - Interest income will remain at historically low levels.
+- There will be no increase in the Campus Alberta grant for each of 2015-2016 to 2017-2018. - Regulated tuition will increase annually by Alberta CPI (approximately two per cent per year) as confirmed by the ministry. - All non-regulated tuition are forecast to increase annually at rates more closely associated with the actual cost increases in the delivery of the university's academic programs. (approximately 3 to 5 per cent)

+- All mandatory non-instructional fees will increase by a minimum of Alberta CPI. - Interest income will remain at historically low levels.